 After you submit a cache page, a community volunteer reviewer will check the cache page against these guidelines and regional policies.
 The reviewer does not visit the physical geocache location as part of the review process.

 The community volunteer reviewer may offer suggestions if there are additional concerns not fully documented in these guidelines.

 When you submit a cache page for review, add a Reviewer Note.
 Describe your geocache location, container, and how it is hidden.
 The more information you give, the fewer questions will need to be asked and the faster the review process will go.

 There are no precedents for placing geocaches.
 Past publication of a similar geocache is not justification for publication of a new geocache.
 If a geocache was published that you feel violated the guidelines, you may report it.
-However, the existing geocache may have been placed prior to a guideline change, and may be grandfathered.
+However, the existing geocache may have been placed prior to a guideline change, and may be a legacy cache type.